ChenQiang-CN/a301_2020/notebooks/week10/hires_map.md

        ogr2ogr -skipfailures -f "ESRI Shapefile"  -clipsrc -123.5 49 -123.1 49.4   ubc_coastlines coastlines-split-4326

-   this extracts the segments and writes them to a new  folder called [ubc_coastlines](https://github.com/phaustin/a301_code/tree/master/test_data/ubc_coastlines) which is less than 140 K and which provides the coastlines below.
+   this extracts the segments and writes them to a new  folder called [ubc_coastlines](https://github.com/phaustin/a301_2020/tree/master/sat_data/openstreetmap) which is less than 140 K and which provides the coastlines below.

 +++

 ## Mapped image with no coastline

-Sanity check to make sure we've got the right image
+Sanity check to make sure we've got the right image.
+I set the

 ```{code-cell} ipython3
 vmin = 0.0